PaulTran47/paultran47.github.io/README.md

   a fallback)
     * All graphics are lazily loaded for minimal FOIT.

+* Entire website is designed to be responsive for almost all common display resolutions, both desktop and mobile
+  * This design covers displays as small as the JioPhone2 to as large as widescreen desktop monitors
+  * Uncommon display resolutions such as the Galaxy Fold, Surface Duo, and Nest Hub are also supported

+* Entire website is designed to be accessible for all input types
+  * Every page, menu, and link can be navigated using a mouse, keyboard, or touch
+  * Research and More pages feature live filtered search for publications with ARIA22 accessibility by explaining what occurs in the live search when keywords are typed and displaying number of results in real-time

 * Every website page has a Google Lighthouse score of 100/100 on both mobile and desktop platforms.
   * I am not including the Google Lighthouse scores of my project sub-sites